 Note from the Your ERISA Watch editors:

-Your ERISA Watch is edited by Elizabeth Hopkins and Peter Sessions.
-Each week our goal is to provide you with the benefit of the expertise of knowledgeable ERISA litigators who are on the frontline of benefit claim and fiduciary breach litigation.
-Although our firm represents plaintiffs, we strive to provide objective and balanced summaries so they are informative for the widest possible audience.
+Your ERISA Watch is written and edited by Elizabeth Hopkins and Peter Sessions, with the assistance of Emily Hopkins.
+Each week our goal is to provide you with the benefit of the expertise of knowledgeable ERISA litigators who are on the frontline of benefits claim and fiduciary breach litigation.
+Although our firm represents plaintiffs, we strive to provide objective and balanced summaries, so they are informative for the widest possible audience.

 We include recent cases that have been picked up by Westlaw or sent to us by one of our readers.
 If you have a decision you'd like to see included in Your ERISA Watch, please send it to Elizabeth Hopkins at email@example.com.

 If you have any colleagues who might want to receive this free newsletter, they can subscribe here.